KhronosGroup/3D-Formats-Guidelines/KTXDeveloperGuideWebGL.md

 # KTX 2.0 / Basis Universal Textures — WebGL Tips

 To ensure that transcoding from the transmission texture formats (i.e. ETC1S or UASTC) to GPU compressed formats works as expected, developers should test their WebGL applications on a wide range of platforms due to differences in compressed format support.
-Still, there are two setups that provide exceptionally high level of compatibility: modern Intel GPUs (Windows and Linux) and Apple M1 SoC (macOS).
+Still, there are two setups that provide exceptionally high level of compatibility: modern Intel GPUs (Windows and Linux) and Apple M1 and newer SoC (macOS).

-> **Note**: It is highly recommended to use Chromium Dev builds instead of altering the main Chrome or Edge installation because using non-default ANGLE backend may decrease stability or security.
+> **Warning**: It is highly recommended to use Chromium Dev builds instead of altering the main Chrome or Edge installation because using non-default ANGLE backend may decrease stability or security.

 ## Windows and Linux